 Behavior trees are how AI is done in the gaming world.
 The first, and most notable use of behavior trees was in the game Halo2 and it’s been built on from there.

-But of course, little goblins running around on the screen, are not the same as complex robotic systems (see target robots).
+little goblin NPC’s running around on the screen, are not the same as complex robotic systems (see target robots).
 These items have fundamentally different costs, complexity and liability associated with them.

 Where are the robots?

 But let’s put theory aside.
-Where are the complex robotic systems using behavior trees?
-And the Nao walking around doesn’t count.
+Where are the complex robotic systems using behavior trees? – I’m not saying that the don’t exist, but I’ve yet to find open source examples of BT implementations…

 Try an experiment out for yourself.
 Find someone, who has never taken a computer science course in their life, and ask them a question like…